 Lady Who Was Bitten By Snake Recalls Why Hospital Refused to Give Her Available Anti-venom

-• After the death of Nanyah from a snakebite, a Nigerian lady shared her similar experience when she was bitten by a snake
+• After the death of Nanyah from a snakebite, a Nigerian lady shared her similar experience of being bitten by a snake

-• She mentioned why a hospital she visited after a snakebite refused to give her anti-venom, despite it being available
+• She revealed why a hospital she visited after a snakebite refused to give her anti-venom, despite its availability

 • Many reacted as she shared the unusual thing the hospital told her to do instead, sparking reactions from netizens